israProj/isra/README.md

 #### Bug Detection

-By feeding generated models, as well as random input data for models, into compilers,  we can test various compilers, including TVM, Glow and AnonymousX.
+By feeding generated models, as well as random input data for models, into compilers,  we can test various compilers, including TVM, Glow and SophGo.
 Let's take TVM as an example.

 ```bash
 # install TVM-v0.7